 The Home Care Chartbook, published annually by the Institute, provides a broad overview of home health patients, the home health workforce, organizational trends, and the economic contribution of home health agencies.
-The Chartbook also provides data on 30-day rehospitalization rates among traditional Medicare beneficiaries.
+The Chartbook also provides data on 30-day rehospitalization rates.